david510c/PROJECT_GUIDES/README.md

 2. **Evolution**: Continuously update as the project progresses
 3. **Refinement**: Consolidate and improve documentation
 4. **Application**: Apply documented knowledge to new tasks

+## Managing Complex Implementations

+For complex projects that exceed context limitations, follow the **Incremental Implementation** approach:

+1. **Create Implementation Worksheet**:
+   - Set up a structured worksheet to track implementation progress
+   - Document each component and its implementation status
+   - Create clear checkpoints for resuming work

+2. **Functional Decomposition**:
+   - Break down complex functionality into logical, self-contained units
+   - Define clear interfaces between components
+   - Plan implementation sequence to minimize context switching

+3. **Progressive Implementation**:
+   - Implement one functional unit at a time
+   - Use a layered approach—start with core functionality, then add sophistication
+   - Document progress and next steps after each implementation session

+For detailed guidance, see [Incremental Implementation Techniques](./Incremental_Implementation_Techniques.md).

 ## Contributing